nabing259/covid19_casestudy/Covid19_casestudy/Covid19_Dashboard/README.md

 ## Project Overview

 This dashboard provides a comprehensive, interactive view of COVID-19 cases, recoveries, and deaths worldwide.
 Users can select countries, date ranges, and case types to explore trends, spikes, and regional breakdowns.
-The dashboard also features an AI assistant that summarizes the data and answers user questions in plain language.
+The dashboard also features an AI assistant that summarises the data and answers user questions in plain language.

 ---

 ## Features

-- **Interactive Visualizations:** Maps, line/bar/area charts, sunburst, and donut charts.
+- **Interactive Visualisations:** Maps, line/bar/area charts, sunburst, and donut charts.
 - **Country & Date Selection:** Filter data by country and custom date ranges.
-- **Status Selection:** Analyze Confirmed, Recovered, Death, or Overall data.
+- **Status Selection:** Analyse Confirmed, Recovered, Death, or Overall data.
 - **Key Metrics:** Total cases, recoveries, deaths, active cases, rates, spikes, and more.
 - **Regional Breakdown:** Province/state-level analysis for selected countries.
-- **AI Assistant:** Summarizes data and answers user questions using Google Gemini.
+- **AI Assistant:** Summarises data and answers user questions using Google Gemini.
 - **Responsive UI:** Built with Streamlit for easy web deployment.

 ---